nimishchaudhari/Github-Issue-Resolver-MCP/roadmap.md

 ## Overview

-The GitHub Issue Resolver MCP (Model-Controller-Presenter) is a tool designed to automate the resolution of common GitHub issues by analyzing their content and providing potential solutions or actions.
+The GitHub Issue Resolver MCP is a tool designed to automate the resolution of GitHub issues by analyzing their content, creating resolution plans, and implementing solutions with user approval.

 ## Development Phases